York-Studio/udashboard/README.md

    NEXT_PUBLIC_RESTAURANT_TOTAL_SEATS=120
    ```

+   > **Note**:
+   > - This application uses Airtable's Personal Access Tokens for authentication, not legacy API keys.
-   > **Note**: If you don't provide Airtable credentials, the application will use mock data.
+   > - If you don't provide Airtable credentials, the application will use mock data.
+   > - See `AIRTABLE_AUTHENTICATION.md` for detailed setup instructions.

 4. Start the development server:
    ```bash